1darshanpatil/Project-Enigma/README.md

 # Project-Enigma
-As the name suggests out of which the encryption text is of high importance.
+As the name suggests out of which the encryptionpackage.txt is of high importance.